Private Placement Market

 - A close relative is defined as a spouse, parent, grandparent, sibling, child, grandchild, or in-law.
 You don’t qualify as a close family member simply because you are a cousin of a principal.

-- A close business associate is someone who has enough prior business dealings with a company principal to be able to make a sound judgment about that person’s capabilities and trustworthiness.
+- A close business associate is someone who has enough prior business dealings with a company principal to be able to make a sound judegment about that person’s capabilities and trustworthiness.
 You don’t qualify just because you are a customer or former client, and definitely not if you’re someone who has been approached to invest after a brief acquaintance with a principal.

 3. Accredited investor exemption